Wynntils/Antiope/README.md

 At this point, you should have folder `/usr/lib/jvm` with some copies of your Linux JDK.
 Unzip and move your Windows copy here.
 Then, ensure your `JAVA_HOME` is point to the correct directory (probably some variation of `/usr/lib/jvm/java-11-openjdk-amd64/`).
+You can check with `echo ${JAVA_HOME}`.
 If it's not there, you can run `export JAVA_HOME=/usr/lib/whatever`.

-For MacOS, this part is a bit more complicated.
+For macOS, this part is a bit more complicated.
 You will need to follow the instructions [here](https://github.com/tpoechtrager/osxcross#packaging-the-sdk), but they are slightly wrong.
 In `~`, clone the repository.
 We are going to be using the **"Packing the SDK on Linux - Method 1 (Xcode > 8.0)"** option.
 The Xcode version I tested was 12.5.1.
 14.3.1 did **not** seem to work.